Eli Lifland

 Some work that I've (co-)authored that I am happiest about:

-Improving outcomes of superhuman AIs
+Improving outcomes from superhuman AGIs

-I also consider myself part of the effective altruism movement, which aims to use reason and evidence to improve the world as much as possible (this doesn't mean I endorse every action prominent effective altruists or effective altruism orgniazations take!).
+I also consider myself part of the effective altruism movement, which aims to use reason and evidence to improve the world as much as possible (this doesn't mean I endorse every action prominent effective altruists or effective altruism orginazations take!).
 I've taken the Giving What We Can Pledge to donate at least 10% of my lifetime income to whatever I think is the most effective use of my money, and ideas I learned about due to effective altruism have had a large impact on my career decisions.

 Forecasting